 - You must complete at least 16 credits from the approved list of courses

 - You must take a minimum of 8 credits from the Land Use Subject Matter Expertise Area

 - If you wish to pursue multiple specializations, you may only apply one course to meet requirements for both specializations.
 E.g., if a second specialization consists of 4, 4-credit courses, 12 of those credits must be unique from the first specialization.

 - You must be accepted to and enrolled in a master’s or doctoral program at the University of Oregon.

 - Specialization Application and Declaration of Specialization forms must be submitted before the start of the final term.
 Specialization Applications and/or Declaration of Specialization forms submitted during the final term will not be accepted.

 - All courses which are being applied to the specialization must be completed with grades of B or better, or Pass.

-Note: CRES students cannot apply CRES core courses toward the Environnmental Conflict: Land Use Specialization.
-In this context, core courses include:
+Note: CRES students cannot apply CRES core courses toward the Environmental Conflict: Land Use Specialization.

 You are strongly encouraged to select courses that offer a breadth or depth in abstract and contextualized theory, knowledge, skills, and perspectives appropriate for advancing the students’ academic and career goals.
 You should consult with your faculty advisor on appropriate courses.